England’s Rugby World Cup 2023 fixtures, team and route to the final

 What is England’s next game?

-England’s next fixture is against Japan in Nice on Sunday, Sept 17.
+England’s next fixture is against Japan in Nice today (September 17).
 Defeating their most difficult pool opponents, Argentina, leaves their path clear to the quarter-finals.

 What is the latest England team news?

-Tom Curry will be unavailable for England’s next two Rugby World Cup group games after receiving a two-match ban for his dangerous tackle against Argentina on Saturday.
+Tom Curry is unavailable for England’s next two Rugby World Cup group games after receiving a two-match ban for his dangerous tackle against Argentina last Saturday.

 Curry was shown a red card that was upgraded from yellow upon review following a clash of heads with Pumas full-back Juan Cruz Mallia in the third minute at Marseille’s Stade Velodrome.